 Having a realtor handle your home sale is key, there is a reason why it is a full-time job.
 A lot of time goes into the right presentation of your home, arranging home showings, scheduling meetings, and getting offers on a home.
 Realtors’ major priority is to sell your home fast and at a great price.

 Realtors work long hours to make sure that the home is sold for the right amount in the least amount of time.
-Going the route of FSBO, you would have to inconvenience yourself to meet up with buyers and realtors and with scheduled showings.
+Going the route of FSBO, you would have to inconvenience yourself to meet up with buyers and realtors and with scheduled showings, and you would need to take care of the sales and closing process by yourself.
 You could also risk keeping your home on the market for a long period of time because of time constraints.
 This is not a good sign for potential buyers.

 Taking Care Of All Negotiations